Adwords Express Review

 I was helping a client set-up a Google PPC advertising campaign today and noticed that Google now automatically directs small businesses to their “Adwords Express” website instead of the standard Adwords website .
 Google claim that Adwords Express makes it easier for business to create and manage their campaign so it is now their recommended option for all small and local businesses.

-While I do agree it is easier to create a campaign with Adwords Express than regular Adwords, my advice is to avoid it at all costs.
+While I agree that it’s easier to create a campaign with Adwords Express than regular Adwords, my advice is to avoid it at all costs.
 Having now seen how Adwords Express works I am frankly amazed that anyone working in Google’s advertising department manages to sleep at night knowing what a lousy deal this service offers to small business owners.

 Why is Adwords Express such a bad service?